 The School of Earth, Energy & Environmental Sciences will be offering approximately 24 Stanford students stipends of up to $7,000 to conduct research over the summer of 2018.
 Funding priority goes to current and prospective students in any of the departments and programs within the School of Earth, Energy & Environmental Sciences who have not yet received departmental funding.
 We are primarily interested in funding freshmen and sophomores, though juniors and seniors in their first research experience will be considered.
+Co-terms are unlikely to get funded.
 Students who wish to conduct Honors research should apply for a Major Grant directly from Undergraduate Advising and Research.

 Students may apply to work with any faculty member in the School of Earth, Energy & Environmental Sciences, which includes the departments of Energy Resources Engineering, Earth System Science, Geophysics, and Geological Sciences.
 Faculty in the Earth Systems Program who have an appointment in the School of Earth, Energy & Environmental Sciences are also eligible to serve as advisors.
 You can browse through Potential Projects, or browse all faculty and their research interests.
 If you are interested in working with someone you see there, you can contact him or her directly.